DETAILED ACTION

 providing a central strut,

-forming a first rib in the central strut [see replicated figure 13 below],
+roll forming a first rib in the central strut [see replicated figure 6 below],

-wherein a shear center is disposed at a cross-sectionals centerpoint of a mass of the structure [it is noted that the shear center appears to be a result of the forming steps, therefore since Preller discloses the claimed forming steps the shear center as recited would be present in the structure].
+thereby forming the support structure, wherein a shear center is disposed at a cross-sectionals centerpoint of a mass of the support structure [it is noted that the shear center appears to be a result of the forming steps, therefore since Preller discloses the claimed forming steps the shear center as recited would be present in the structure] and wherein the acute Z-shaped beam is a floor beam, a bridge beam, a trailer beam, or a gantry beam [it is noted that the method of Preller yields the claimed structure of the support structure and therefore the support structure of Preller can be any of the claimed beams].

-In reference to claim 27, Preller further discloses forming a second rib in the central strut, the first rib and the second rib disposed between substantially straight sections of the central strut, as seen in figure above.
+In reference to claim 27, Preller further discloses roll forming a second rib in the central strut, the first rib and second rib disposed between the substantially straight sections of the central strut.

 In reference to claim 35, Preller discloses a method of forming a support structure comprising the step of